LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 > {: .solution}
 {: .challenge}

+> Instead of counting _within_ files, `wc -l` is counting the number of 'lines' (i.e. file / folder names) in the directory.
 > ## Writing to files
 > The `date` command outputs the current date and time.
 Can you write the
 > current date and time to a new file called `logfile.txt`?
 Then check